awsdocs/amazon-ec2-user-guide/doc_source/apply_ri.md

 ![\[Applying a Regional Reserved Instance\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/ri-instance-flex-partial.png)

 The normalization factor is also applied when modifying Reserved Instances\.
-For more information, see [Modifying Reserved Instances](ri-modifying.md)\.
+For more information, see [Modify Reserved Instances](ri-modifying.md)\.

 #### Normalization factor for bare metal instances<a name="ri-normalization-factor-bare-metal"></a>